 Written by Steve Patterson.
 In this Photoshop Effects tutorial, we’re going to combine a couple of different effects.
 First, we’ll give a photo easy-to-create painted edges, and then we’ll make it look as if it was printed on canvas.
 We’ll be loading in and using a couple of Photoshop’s brushes for the painted edges effect, adding a layer mask to paint on, and finally using the Texturizer filter for the canvas effect.
 When we’re done, we’ll see how we can use our Photoshop file as a template to quickly and easily give other photos the exact same look!
-Any recent version of Photoshop will work.

 Here’s the original image I’ll be using for this tutorial:

 And here’s the “painted edges on canvas” effect we’re going for:

 Let’s get started!

 With my photo open in Photoshop, my Layers panel is showing me that I have one layer, the Background layer which Photoshop adds by default and contains my original image:

 The first thing I want to do for this effect is add a new blank layer above my Background layer, so I’ll click the New Layer icon at the bottom of the Layers panel:

 This gives me a new layer above the Background layer, which Photoshop automatically names “Layer 1″:

 I’m going to double-click directly on the name of the layer and rename it from “Layer 1″ to something more descriptive, like “white background”, since we’ll be filling it with white in the next step and it will eventually appear to be the background on which the photo sits:

 Step 2: Fill The New Layer With White